 Running a nonprofit can be overwhelming and chaotic.
 The last thing we consider making an investment in is a leadership development training or retreat.
 However, evaluating your leadership style is vital to your nonprofit’s success.
 Through responsive leadership you can create a strong company culture, which can ultimately improve employee engagement, increase productivity, promote brand loyalty, and enhance financial performance.

-“Strong, responsive, and inclusive leadership” is one of the six pillars of our upcoming Excellence in Leadership Program (ELP), set to begin on August 27th and 28th.
+“Strong, responsive, and inclusive leadership” is one of the six pillars of our upcoming Excellence in Leadership Program (ELP), set to begin in Santa Rosa (for the first time!)
+February 12rh.
 Within that pillar, much emphasis will be placed on developing your leadership brand and presence.

 A large part of developing your leadership brand and presence involves responding to employees’ feedback through responsive leadership.
 In a recent article published by CVNL partner Charlotte Kells, she elaborates on how to listen to your employees in order to develop your brand and presence.
 We hope you’ll take the time to read the article below!